tts/minatutkintweets/README.md

 # minatutkintweets

 Tweets containing #minätutkii until midday 2021-09-12.
-Tokenized, cleaned (some of it), and lemmatized by lang.
+By lang, tokenized, cleaned (some of it), lemmatized, and calculated the number of occurrences by word.